ender-js/Ender/README.md

 What is this all about?
 -----------------------
-Ender is an open, powerful, next level JavaScript library composed of application agnostic submodules wrapped in a slick intuitive interface.
+Ender is an open, powerful, next level JavaScript library composed of application agnostic modules wrapped in a slick intuitive interface.
 At only *8k* Ender can help you build anything from small prototypes to providing a solid base for large-scale rich applications on desktop and mobile devices.

     $("p[boosh~=ness]").addClass("clutch").show();

 Ender's Jeesh
 -------------
-By default, Ender's build consists of these 8 powerful core utilities (we call this [Ender's Jeesh](http://en.wikipedia.org/wiki/List_of_Battle_School_students)):
+Ender provides the option to build from any registered NPM package, as well as these 8 powerful core utilities (we call these [Ender's Jeesh](http://en.wikipedia.org/wiki/List_of_Battle_School_students)):

   * an expressive [Class system](https://github.com/ded/klass)
   * a fast light-weight [selector engine](https://github.com/ded/qwery)